 Trust is the foundation for two-way communication, which is central to palliative care.
 Patients and families are under stress and feel bombarded by information.
 They count on us to explain in simple terms what other doctors are saying.
 Meanwhile, we must listen respectfully to their questions and concerns.

 Even though I’ve been practicing medicine for decades, I’m always learning how to be a better listener.
-I teach a class for clinicians about communicating with patients, but I find the participants teach me, too.
-I try to learn one thing, in every class, to put in my treasure chest of knowledge so I can bring it out when I need to.
+I used to teach a class for clinicians about communicating with patients, and I found that the participants often taught me, too.
+I carry forward the lessons I learned from those classes, adding them to my treasure chest of knowledge to draw upon when I need them.

 Practicing medicine is a constant evolution because no two patients are alike.
 It’s our job as palliative caregivers to ask the right questions.
 Patients usually tell us what they need, we just have to hear it.